Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Introduction

-Padilla-L\'{o}pez et al. \cite{Jose:VPP} reviewed the protection techniques for visual data privacy.
-Their analysis resulted in useful design principles for privacy-aware intelligent monitoring systems.
-Ribaric et al. \cite{Ribaric:DPP} presented a systematic review of de-identification approaches for non-biometric, physiological, behavioural, and soft-biometric identifiers in multimedia documents.
-Patsakis et al. \cite{Patsakis:PSM} outlined the most significant security and privacy issues related to the exposure of multimedia content in OSNs and discussed possible countermeasures, which is most relevant to the topic at hand.

-Three key points differ our survey from these pioneering works: \begin{itemize} \item Previous surveys mainly focus on privacy and security issues associated with either static OSN or local multimedia data independently, while we pay attention to the interplay of the two, considering privacy issues in a dynamic context of OSN image sharing. \item The literature review in previous works were mainly performed in a problem-driven manner, i.e., identifying different threats then looking for the countermeasures specific to each threat separately.
-In comparison, we address the problem from a user-centric perspective and accordingly designed a high-level privacy analysis framework to establish a more global and comprehensive overview of this field. \item Some solutions reviewed in the previous surveys were manual operation-dependent, while we purely focus on intelligent solutions with an eye on interdisciplinary influences stemming from recent progress in the domains of artificial intelligence (AI) and computer vision. \end{itemize}
+Three key points differentiate our survey from these pioneering works.
+First, previous surveys mainly focus on static OSN privacy or local multimedia privacy independently, while we pay attention to the interplay of the two, considering privacy issues in the dynamic OSN image sharing context.
+Second, previous surveys were performed from a problem-driven perspective, i.e., identifying different threats and looking for specific countermeasures.
+In contrast, we try to establish a more global overview of this field from a user-centric perspective with a lifecycle-based privacy analysis framework.
+Last, previous surveys included many manpower-reliant solutions, while we purely focus on intelligent solutions, with an eye on interdisciplinary influences stemming from the recent progress of artificial intelligence.